— because no

 are the same

-If we’ve learned anything in our 67 years, it’s that no two operations or processes are quite the same.
+If we’ve learned anything in our over 70 years, it’s that no two operations or processes are quite the same.
 Different materials, different capacities, and different end products — in different parts of world.

 That’s why we ask questions first — consult with the customer to make sure we’re providing the best processing solution.
 Big or small, whatever your requirements, WSM has the know-how to design, manufacture, and deliver the machines and systems that perform.